Corpus Christi Drunk Driving Accident Lawyers

 Changing the Legal Response to Intoxication and Driving

-The National Transportation Safety Board witnesses, first-hand, the death and destruction caused by alcohol and drug-impaired operators.
+The National Transportation Safety Board (NTSB) witnesses, firsthand, the death and destruction caused by alcohol and drug-impaired operators.
 The agency investigates major transportation accidents across the country.
 They have issued several recommendations to decrease the number of alcohol and drug-related accidents.
-These are:

 - Provide more driver education;